invett/nn.based.intersection.classficator/README.md

 # Urban Intersection Classification: A Comparative Analysis

-The repository contains the code used for all the experiments of the work "Urban Intersection Classification: A Comparative Analysis" by

-Augusto Luis Ballardini, Álvaro Hernández Saz, Sandra Carrasco Limeros, Javier Lorenzo Díaz, Ignacio Parra Alonso, Noelia Hernández Parra, Iván García Daza and Miguel Ángel Sotelo.
+The repository contains the code used for all the experiments of the work "Urban Intersection Classification: A Comparative Analysis" by  Augusto Luis Ballardini, Álvaro Hernández Saz, Sandra Carrasco Limeros, Javier Lorenzo Díaz, Ignacio Parra Alonso, Noelia Hernández Parra, Iván García Daza and Miguel Ángel Sotelo.

+Download paper at: tbd
+DOI: tbd

 Contacts: augusto.ballardini@uah.es and alvaro.hernandezsaz@uah.es